zeroping/sysfsled/README.md

-# sysfsled
+# Sysfsled Library
-C++ library for the Linux kernel's LED device class
+A C++ library for the Linux kernel's LED device class.

 ## What It's For
-You might have used the LEDs on a single-board computer running Linux, such as a Raspberry Pi or similar.
+You might have used the LEDs on a single-board computer running Linux, such as a Raspberry Pi or other embedded system.
 If you did, you probably used either direct GPIO, or the kernel's built-in [Linux subsystem for LEDs](https://www.kernel.org/doc/Documentation/leds/leds-class.txt), with something like:

     echo 0 > /sys/class/leds/tpacpi\:\:power/brightness

 This is a quick little C++ library for that built-in kernel interface, so you don't have to mess with writing strings to magical files.
+Instead, you can do things like:

+    vector<LED> led_list = LED::getSystemLEDs();

+or

+    myled.set_state(true);
+    myled.set_brightness(0.5);

 ## How it works